LUXIMO® ON FARM: Daniel King

 Cultural controls

 Daniel is using every cultural control available to him.
-Despite the heavy land, he is using delayed drilling on his winter crops – none are sown before 25th October.
-He chooses vigorous varieties, Champion and Cranium, and uses a high seed rate, between 500 and 600 seeds/m2, to further crop competition.
-In the spring, he encourages growth with the application of 100kg/ha of nitrogen.
+Despite the heavy land, he is using delayed drilling on his winter crops – none are sown before 15th October.
+He chooses vigorous varieties and, with the premiums returning for group 1 varieties, 2024 sees Daniel returning to old favourites - Skyfall, Extase and Palladium.
+To maximise crop competition, seed rates are kept high - between 500 and 600 seeds/m2 - and nitrogen applications total 220kg/ha.

 Spring cropping has been introduced into the rotation to extend the opportunities to create stale seedbeds, these have also been chosen with black-grass in mind.
 “Spring oats are in the rotations because they seem more vigorous than alternatives like barley,” he explains.
 “We can drill them earlier, and there’s a better end market.
 Fundamentally, spring oats are a good break crop and while they aren’t as good as OSR or beans as an entry for first wheats, they are not far off.”